Bristol mayor George Ferguson 'should sort hospital parking'

 Mayor George Ferguson said additional spaces were planned on site but these would not be fully available until next autumn.

-This would bring the total number of spaces to 2,700.'No jurisdiction'
+This would bring the total number of spaces to 2,700.

 "People of Southmead and Horfield are suffering as a result of the greater than anticipated influx of cars," he said.